How to Install UrBackup on Ubuntu 26.04, 24.04 and 22.04

 Optional Reverse Proxy with Apache or Nginx

 A reverse proxy is useful when you want a normal hostname, HTTPS certificates, and web-server access controls in front of the UrBackup dashboard.
-Keep direct access to port 55414 limited to localhost or a trusted network when proxying the interface.
+Use http://127.0.0.1:55414/ as the upstream target, then keep direct access to raw port 55414 blocked except from trusted administrator networks.

 sudo apt install nginx